-46 Are there any special rules on non-competes for particular classes of employee?
+Are there any special rules on non-competes for particular classes of employee?

-An agreement between a physician and a partnership, group, or other employer may require the payment of damages in an amount that is reasonably related to the injury suffered by reason of the termination of the employment relationship, with a liability exception for physicians who treat patients with rare disorders.
+Physician non-competes that restrict the right of a physician to practice medicine are void.
+However, an agreement between a physician and a partnership, group, or other employer may require the payment of damages in an amount that is reasonably related to the injury suffered by reason of the termination of the employment relationship, with a liability exception for physicians who treat patients with rare disorders.